-Hugh D. Segal, OC, OONT is Principal of Massey College, University of Toronto.
+Hugh D. Segal, OC, OONT, CD is Principal of Massey College, University of Toronto.
 He was a Canadian senator from 2005 to July 2014.
 Before that Mr. Segal was President & Chief Executive Officer of the Institute for Research on Public Policy.
 He was formerly Vice-Chair of the Institute of Canadian Advertising.
 Mr. Segal joined the Board of Directors, the Governance & Conduct Review Committee and the Investment Oversight Committee of SLF Inc. and Sun Life Assurance in 2009.
 He became a member of the Audit & Conduct Review Committee in May 2016.
 Mr. Segal served as a director of Just Energy Group Inc. from 2001 to June 2015 and was a member of its audit committee from June 2013 to June 2015.
 Mr. Segal is a Senior Advisor at Aird & Berlis LLP.
 He is a Distinguished Fellow at the Munk School of Global Affairs, University of Toronto, a Distinguished Fellow at the School of Policy Studies, Queen's University and a Senior Fellow at the Canadian Institute of Global Affairs.
 Mr. Segal is an Honourary Captain of the Royal Canadian Navy, an Honorary Captain of the Canadian Forces College, Chair of The NATO Association of Canada and Honorary Chair of the Navy League of Canada.
 Mr. Segal is an officer of the Order of Canada and a member of the Order of Ontario.

-Barbara G. Stymiest, a corporate director, is a Chartered Professional Accountant who was Chair of BlackBerry Limited, a global provider of wireless products and services, from January 2012 to November 2013.
+Barbara G. Stymiest, a corporate director, is a Chartered Professional Accountant who was Chair of BlackBerry Limited, a company that provides technology that allows endpoints to trust one another, communicate securely, and maintain privacy, from January 2012 to November 2013.
 She was a member of the Group Executive at Royal Bank of Canada, an international banking and financial services organization, from 2004 to June 2011.
 Ms. Stymiest was Royal Bank's Group Head, Strategy, Treasury and Corporate Services from 2010 to June 2011 and Chief Operating Officer from 2004 to 2009.
 Prior to that she held senior positions in the financial services sector including Chief Executive Officer, TSX Group Inc., Executive Vice-President and Chief Financial Officer, BMO Nesbitt Burns, and Partner, Financial Services Group, Ernst & Young LLP.
 Ms. Stymiest joined the Board of Directors, the Management Resources Committee and the Risk Review Committee of SLF Inc. and Sun Life Assurance in May 2012.
-She became a member of the Audit & Conduct Review Committee and Chair of the Risk Review Committee in May 2015.
+She became a member of the Audit & Conduct Review Committee and Chair of the Risk & Conduct Review Committee (formerly the Risk Review Committee) in May 2015.
 Ms. Stymiest is a Fellow of the Chartered Professional Accountants of Ontario and received an Award of Outstanding Merit from that organization in 2011.
 She is a director and Chair of the audit and risk management committee of BlackBerry Limited, a director and Chair of the audit committee of George Weston Limited, one of North America's largest food processing and distribution groups, Chair of the Canadian Institute for Advanced Research and Vice Chair of University Health Network.
 She holds an Honours Business Administration degree.
+In November 2018, Ms. Stymiest was named to the 2018 National Association of Corporate Directors (NACD) Directorship 100.